r1cardohj/ptd/README.md

 # PTD

-ptd is a python tiny command line todo list inspire by the *Silicon Valley* TV series.
+ptd is a tiny command line todo list inspire by the *Silicon Valley* TV series.

-it just a demo now, i will write it again by C.(hopefully)
+it just a demo now, i will write it again by C(hopefully)

 the real todo list for this project: